maptic/osurs/README.md

   end
 ```

 The optimized seat collection is calculated at the time when the seat allocation is needed.
 Usually a few minutes before the departure of a trip.
-Therefore, this information is kept outside the network and thus the memory of the seat collection must be released separately.
+Therefore, this information is kept outside the network and the memory of the seat collection must be released separately.

 ```c
 #include <osurs/io.h>